rl-institut/open_plan/docs/model/assumptions.rst

      - kWth

 All grid and dispatchable source asset types are assumed to be available 100% of the time with no consumption limits.
-For each bus in the system, the MVS automatically includes a sink component for excess energy related to the bus, which is denoted :math:`E_{ex}` in the equations.
+For each bus in the system, the open_plan tool automatically includes a sink component for excess energy related to the bus, which is denoted :math:`E_{ex}` in the equations.
 This excess sink accounts for the extra energy in the system that has to be dumped.

 Electricity Grid Equation